This gigantic glacier is the largest in the U.S. that can be reached by vehicle.

-Matanuska Glacier, one of Alaska's most accessible glaciers, is a stable 27-mile long river of ice flowing from the Chugach Mountains north almost to the Glenn Highway.
-With a four-mile wide terminus visible from one of Alaska's major highways, the Matanuska Glacier is the most popular roadside attraction between Anchorage and Glennallen, and tourists flock to the area in the summer for the glacier’s brilliant views and epic treks.
+Matanuska Glacier, one of Alaska's most accessible glaciers, is a stable 27-mile long river of ice flowing from the Chugach Mountains almost all the way to the Glenn Highway.
+With a four-mile wide terminus visible from one of Alaska's major highways, the Matanuska Glacier is the most popular roadside attraction between Anchorage and Glennallen, and visitors flock to the area in the summer for the glacier’s brilliant views and epic treks.

 The Matanuska Glacier is a valley glacier, consisting of streams of flowing ice that create the headwaters of the Matanuska River.
 Now 60 miles south of Palmer, the position of the terminus has changed relatively little in the past 30 years.
 The glacier functions as a weather hole that naturally propels warm valley air upward.
 Due to this phenomenon, visitors will experience sunnier skies and a warmer environment compared to the rest of the Mat-Su Valley, making this a premier destination for those seeking glacial adventures.

 Facilities and Camping

 Matanuska Glacier State Recreation Site has 12 campsites on a gravel road that loops around the site and is equipped with a water pump, outhouses, fire pits, and picnic tables.
 Nearby Edge Nature Trail is a 20-minute path that curves through the boreal forest with interpretive signs to glacier viewing platforms.
 The only way to access Matanuska Glacier is by joining a guided glacier tour, available year-round.